theshieldslab/theshieldslab.github.io/_pages/join.md

 As of now, we are not seeking postdoctoral research associates.
 That said, exceptional candidates who may be able to secure outside fellowships are encouraged to contact Rob.

-*We may be hiring for a research technician position in the near future.*

 ## Undergraduate student positions

 We are really interested in ambitious undergraduate microbiologists who want to join the team.
 A typical undergraduate commitment would be 8-12 hours of lab work each week.
 Projects will vary depending on interest, skills and time availability but here are some typical project outlines: